hpapucha/JavaCoreProblems/README.md

 About

 - Here in this repository, are all of my personal projects from university, or otherwise done in my free time.
-These are small pieces of code, which are doing a simple task or a problem, which is setting-stone for a larger piece of code.
+- These code snippets are small pieces of code, which are doing a simple task or a problem.
+They can be an example how to approach a larger piece of code.